jainnhimanshuu/inventory-management-assignment/README.md

 ## Project Overview

 This project is an Inventory Management System built using React and TypeScript.
-It allows users to manage inventory items, including adding, editing, deleting, and viewing products.
-The application features an admin role that provides additional capabilities for managing the inventory.
+It allows users to view the products.
+The application features an admin role that provides additional capabilities like editing, deleting, and disabling products for managing the inventory.

 ## Project Structure